-Other DfE/ESFA grants: This includes the rates relief, supplementary grant, recovery premium & tutor grant.
+Other DfE/ESFA grants: This includes the rates relief and supplementary grant.

 Other government grants: This includes SEN funding received from the Local Authority.

 Other restricted funds: This includes restricted donations from the Esher Church School Association for specific equipment.